 Reason #9 Your Canine Teeth Don’t Make You A Meat-Eater: You Have a Choice

 Many people insist that eating animals is “natural” — and therefore morally neutral — because other animals eat animals.
-But it’s important to realize that, with a few exceptions, when humans kill other animals for food, we’re not doing what animals do in nature.
-Humans have no biological need to consume meat or any animal products.
+But it’s important to recognize that, with a few exceptions, when humans kill other animals for food, we’re not doing what animals do in nature.
+Humans have no biological need to consume meat or any animal products to be healthy.
 When animals kill other animals for food, they do as they must, in order to survive; they have no choice in the matter.
 Many humans, on the other hand, do have a choice, and when people with ample access to plant-based foods choose to consume animals anyway — because they can, or because they like the taste — they are not killing from necessity, as animals (and some humans in crisis or subsistence situations) do.
 Whether we’re talking about a lion taking down a water buffalo, or a human in some remote or impoverished location with no alternative to eating animals: these are acts of survival, and do not equate to, nor justify, the unnecessary exploitation and killing of animals for profit and pleasure.

 Farmed animals are individuals with distinct personalities and emotions, just like our own cats and dogs.
 They feel affection, they form deep friendships, they long to be safe and happy, and to be free from fear and pain.
 Most of all, they share in common with us the desire to go on living.
 When we have access to plant-based foods, and understand that we have no need to consume animal products, then the question of eating animals really comes down to this basic question: when able to freely choose, would you rather cause needless harm and suffering, or refrain from doing so?